AlphaTechnolog/cutefetch/README.md

 ### NixOS

-For NixOS you could use the provided flake and then install the exposed package at `cutefetch.packages.${pkgs.system}.default`.
+For NixOS you could use the provided flake and then install the exposed package in the default overlay.
 Take as reference the next dev shell which provides a cutefetch installation.

 ```nix
 {